Elo Scores, Regression To The Mean, Dating App Algorithms, Gale Shapley SMP Algorithm, First Impressions, Attractiveness

 With an ever-increasing usage rate of dating apps by people in the United States, the stigma that once existed is greatly diminished.
 A significant number of couples these days (half by several studies and measures) meet online these days and while that number is encouraging, it does not paint a complete picture of the average user experience.

-A majority of folks never seek help from friends, family members, colleagues or professionals on their app choice, photos, bios, prompts, introductory messages, wardrobe and poses (and the ones that do, it can sometime backfire due to bias feedback).
+A majority of folks never seek help from friends, family members, colleagues or professionals on their app choice, photos, bios, prompts, introductory messages, wardrobe and poses.

 While it’s great that folks are mustering up the courage to create a public profile, show some vulnerability and take that virtual introduction, it is not without some caution that people need to be aware of how dating apps work to maximize their chances of success.
 The first few days after creating a dating profile strongly impacts how your profile will be shown to others down the road.

 Many dating apps on the market these days (like the Hinge app) use algorithms to suggest matches to users.
 These algorithms are based on popular filters and preferences like age, location, height, education but also how users respond to your attractiveness, approachability, style as well as your swipe activity.

 When you create a dating profile, the algorithm is still learning your profile and thus uses proxies early on and makes assumptions about you until you are on the app long enough to establish statistically significant data points from which it can more safely serve you appropriate profiles.